|The macular pigment (MP) is found in the macula - the center of the retina with the highest concentration found in the fovea.|

 One day measuring the MP may be a part of a routine vision screening.

-Currently there are several studies researching supplementation and its effect on MP.
+There are several studies that have researched or are researching supplementation and its effect on MP.

 1. Enhancement of MP Density by Oral Lutein Supplementation (EMPOLS)